PROMISED BLESSINGS AS WE JOURNEY TO CHRISTLIKENESS

 On the outskirts of Capernaum sits a hill with a view out toward the Sea of Galilee.
 On this hill Jesus chooses to preach His first sermon.
 He begins His Sermon on the Mount with the Beatitudes… the Latin word for blessings… to teach the people of the new life He came to give them.

-The teachings of Jesus are revolutionary for the time, telling of a new way of living starkly contrasting with the ways of the world.
-A way to live a blessed life, a life of true happiness.
+The teachings of the Master are revolutionary for the time, telling of a new way of living that starkly contrasts with the ways of the world.
+The Beatitudes describe the way we are to “be”… the “attitudes” we are to exhibit.
+Jesus details the way to live a blessed life.
+A life of true happiness.
 A life of inward joy and hope irrespective of outward circumstances.

-Jesus teaches of a new kingdom, a kingdom in the hearts of believers.
-This kingdom can be found only in Christ.
+The Master teaches of a new kingdom, a kingdom in the hearts of believers… a kingdom that can be found only in Him.
 Jesus presents seven Beatitudes… the sevenfold characteristics He desires to see in His followers.
 Seven is a holy number representing wholeness, completeness, perfectness.
-Only Jesus perfectly modeled the beatitudes throughout His life.
+Only Jesus perfectly modeled the Beatitudes throughout His life.

 As we walk the journey to Christlikeness, we learn to live as a reflection of Jesus by the power of the Holy Spirit.
 Kingdom values replace worldly values.
 The promise of happiness and blessedness on our life’s journey and at journey’s end will be our reward.

 “Blessed are the poor in spirit, for theirs is the kingdom of heaven.” – Matthew 5:3